api-platform/docs/laravel/index.md

 ## Using The `IsApiResourceTrait` Instead of Attributes

-Whille attributes (introduced in PHP 8) are the preferred way to configure your API Platform resources, it's also possible to use a trait instead.
+While attributes (introduced in PHP 8) are the preferred way to configure your API Platform resources, it's also possible to use a trait instead.

-Both classes are strictly equivalent:
+These two classes are strictly equivalent:

 ```php
 // Attributes